wp-plugins/wishpond-social-campaigns/readme.txt

 - Collect email addresses and new "Likes" and "Followers"
 - Create your first campaign in minutes.
 - Run Contests and Promotions on your Wordpress site, Facebook Page, Twitter Profile Page and on Mobile
-- Built-in Facebook and Twitter sharing on every contest entry and vote drives sharing and traffic back to your Wordpress site
+- Built-in Facebook and Twitter sharing on every contest entry and vote drives sharing and traffic back to your Wordpress site.
 - Promote your contests & Wordpress site using Wishpond's Facebook Ads Tool, including our Ad Buddy system, which selects your target audience for you, based on your business.
-- Send email marketing automation campaigns to landing page, contest & promotion participants to turn them into customers
+- Send email marketing automation campaigns to landing page, contest & promotion participants to turn them into customers.

 **Free Trial & Pricing**